 - Control of Substances Hazardous to Health Regulations 2002 (COSHH)

-Our legionella assessments and compliance surveys are performed by experienced specialists in accordance with the above legislation and the following specific codes of practice and guidance documents (where applicable):
+Our assessments are performed by experienced specialists in accordance with this legislation and the following codes of practice and guidance documents (where applicable):

-- Department of Health: Health Technical Memorandum HTM 04-01: Safe water in healthcare premises
+- Department of Health and Social Care: Health Technical Memorandum HTM 04-01: Safe water in healthcare premises

-- Department of Health: Health Technical Memorandum HTM 01-05: Decontamination in primary care dental practices
+- Department of Health and Social Care: Health Technical Memorandum HTM 01-05: Decontamination in primary care dental practices

 World-leading legionella risk assessment company